jarviscanada/jarvis_data_eng_derek/springboot/README.md

 - Registration of an account on IEX cloud to get the API token

 ### Environmental Variables
-Four environment variables are needed to run the application.
+Four environment variables are needed to run the application:
-+ `PSQL_URL:` It is the datasource URL of the PostgreSQL database and it is `jdbc:postgresql://localhost:5432/jrvstrading` in this application.
++ `PSQL_URL:` It is the datasource URL of the PostgreSQL Database:\ `jdbc:postgresql://localhost:5432/jrvstrading`
-+ `PSQL_USER:` It is user name when creating database, and it is `postgres`.
++ `PSQL_USER:` It is user name when creating a database, and it is `postgres`.
 + `PSQL_PASSWORD:` It is `password` in this application.
-+ `IEX_PUB_TOKEN:` It is API token acquired from IEX cloud.
++ `IEX_PUB_TOKEN:` It is API token acquired from the IEX cloud.

 ### Docker setup
-Make sure docker version is `17.05 or higher`\
++ Make sure docker version is `17.05 or higher`\
 `docker -v`

-Make sure docker is running by the following command:\
++ Make sure docker is running by the following command:\
-`systemctl status docker || systemctl start docker` Create a docker network which allows docker containers to communicate with each otherby the following command:\
+`systemctl status docker || systemctl start docker`
++ Create a docker network which allows docker containers to communicate with each other by the command:\
 `docker network create --driver bridge trading-net`\
 Verify\
 `docker network ls`

-Build docker image `trading-psql`.
++ Build docker image `trading-psql`.
 It is for PostgreSQL database which contains all market data and user information.\
 `cd ./springboot/psql
 docker build -t trading-psql . docker image ls -f reference=trading-psql`

-Build docker image `trading-app`.
++ Build docker image `trading-app`.
 It is based on `openjdk:8-alpine` and `maven:3.6-jdk-8-slim`.\
 `cd ..
 docker build -t trading-app .
 docker image ls -f reference=trading-app`

-Build docker container `trading-psql-dev`\
++ Build docker container `trading-psql-dev`\
 `# container for the Postgres SQL database and attach it to the created network`\
 `docker run --name trading-psql-dev \`\
 `-e POSTGRES_PASSWORD=password \`\